Kangyu-Wang/kangyu-wang.github.io/text/research.md

 In the coming years, I plan to pursue two main research projects in the **Philosophy of AI/ML** and the **Philosophy of Finance**, including the intersection of these two areas.

 Regarding **AI/ML**, I am currently working on the following issues:
+- Agency
-- Mechanistic interpretability of AIs and mentalistic interpretability of humans: similarities and dissimilarities
+- Mechanistic interpretability
-- ML/AI-based/facilitated decision-Making under uncertainty and the Uncertainty Quantification problem
+- AI decision-Making under uncertainty and Uncertainty Quantification (UQ)
+- LLM-empowered agent-based modeling (ABM)
-- LLM-based multi-agent systems and the emerging simulation-based philosophical/social science methodology I am also interested in other AI/ML-related philosophical issues.
+- I am also interested in other AI/ML-related philosophical issues.

 Many parts of my works in the **philosophy of finance** flow out from my interest in decision-making under risk and uncertainty and my interest in moral and political philosophy.
 These include:
 - The normative consequences of the differences among various social groups in terms of the uncertainty about their risks in the context of insurance and banking.